WebAssembly/wasi-crypto/docs/wasi-crypto.md

 | `CSHAKE-128`         | cSHAKE with a 128 bit security level                                                                                    |
 | `CSHAKE-256`         | cSHAKE with a 256 bit security level                                                                                    |

-Implementations are encouraged to include the `XOODYAK`, `XCHACHA20-POLY1305` and `KYBER1024` algorithms in order to exercise additional features of the API.
+Implementations are encouraged to include the `XOODYAK-128`, `XCHACHA20-POLY1305` and `KYBER1024` algorithms in order to exercise additional features of the API.

 ## Reserved algorithm identifiers